eclipse-orbit/orbit/README.md

     # (after uploading the source, wait for approval)

     # enter any non-PB CQ number into the IP log and add any missing information (your name, e-mail etc.)
+    # You may also specify a ClearlyDefined URL (if present) by replacing the <ipzilla bug_id=""/> with <clearlydefined url="https://clearlydefined.io/definitions/maven/mavencentral/com.example.group/artifact/x.y.z" (of course replacing the URL with the appropriate one for the bundle you're adding)

     $EDITOR src/eclipse/ip_log.xml

     # review the generated about files